tumblr/genesis/src/README.md

-# Src
+# Contents

-This directory contains the source which implements the Gensis task DSL and code supporting the execution of tasks.
+This directory contains the Genesis framework and supporting Gems.
+The framework includes sources which implement the Genesis task DSL.
+The gems incldue code supporting the execution of tasks.

-## Updating instructions:
+## Building instructions:

 There are three GEMs of which the framework does most of the work.
-These gems are built the common way using ```gem build```
+These gems are built using ```gem build```

-1. cd src/<Gem>   # where <Gem> is teh name of the gem you are building
+1. cd <gem>   # where <gem> is one of frameword/retryingfetcher/prompt cli
-2. edit the .gemspec file corresponding to the modified gem.
-Increment the verison number and adjust dependencies as needed.
+2. edit the .gemspec file.
+Increment the version number and adjust dependencies as needed.
-3. run: gem build genesis_<Gem>.gemspec
+3. run: gem build genesis_<gem>.gemspec
 3. publish it to your gemserver
-4. 4. update the genesis config.yaml file version, if it is version pinned
+4. update the genesis config.yaml file version, if it is version pinned

-Note: the testenv and bootcd will find the gems here so leave a copy
+Note: The testenv and bootcd will find the gems here so leave a copy.
+The bootcd include the gems as it is required using bootstrapping.

-## Testing ideas:
+## Testing changes:

 In your testenv or an already booted genesis image:
-1. scp source-host:<Gem-Version>.gem .
+1. scp source-host:<gem>-<version>.gem
-2. gem install ./<Gem-Version>.gem
+2. gem install ./<gem>-<version>.gem
 3. use irb or genesis command to execercize

 Caveat:  The genesis-bootloader will install the versions of these gems as specified in your configuration file.